francisrc/Resource.Embedder/Readme.md

 All culture files for the current assembly will be added as resources to the assembly.

-[This code](https://github.com/MarcStan/Resource.Embedder/blob/master/src/modules/ResourceEmbedder.Core/ResourceEmbedder.Core/InjectedResourceLoader.cs) will then be injected into the assembly and called via the module initializer.
+[This code](https://github.com/MarcStan/Resource.Embedder/blob/master/src/modules/ResourceEmbedder.Core/ResourceEmbedder.Core/GeneratedCode/InjectedResourceLoader.cs) will then be injected into the assembly and called via the module initializer.

-The injected code will then hook into the AppDomain.CurrentDomain.AssemblyResolve event as soon as the assembly is loaded and load the resources during runtime whenever the language change requests a assembly load.
+The injected code will then hook into the AppDomain.CurrentDomain.AssemblyResolve event as soon as the assembly is loaded and load the resources during runtime whenever the language change requests an assembly load.

 **Example:**